TeoReu/TeoReu.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student at University of Oxford
+subtitle: DPhil in Computer Science at University of Oxford

 profile: